A procedure that filters waste from the blood when there is kidney failure.

 Although hemodialysis can be very useful to replace the functions of the kidneys with problems, patients experience some symptoms or sensations during and after this procedure, being very common:

-Itching: Many patients undergoing hemodialysis have itchy skin, which usually worsens during or after the session.
+Itching: Many hemodialysis patients have itchy skin, which usually worsens during or after the session.

 Bone diseases: In case the kidneys are badly damaged, they will not be able to process vitamin D in the body, which absorbs calcium so that the bones can be noticeably weakened.